peppermintflowers/nurse_stress_prediction/README.md

 ### Dask Fallback System

-This project includes an **automatic fallback system** using Dask ML that activates when the primary Flink/Spark pipeline experiences resource constraints.
+This project includes an **automatic fallback system** using Dask ML that activates when the primary Flink pipeline experiences resource constraints.
 The fallback ensures continuous stress monitoring without data loss.

 **Key Features:**
 - 🔄 Automatic switching based on processing latency